|

 Timeframes

 Choose from 5-minute (5m), 15-minute (15m), or 1-hour (1h) prediction windows.
-5M is available for Bitcoin.
+Polymarket now offers 5M for all assets (BTC, ETH, SOL, XRP) — see the 5M markets launch for details.
 Shorter timeframes are more volatile but resolve faster.

 Some markets may have thin orderbooks.
 Check the spread and depth before placing large orders.